 THE BEST MAN

-Knowing that it’s likely your photographer won’t know everyone’s name and face at the start of your wedding day, how do we do it?
+Knowing that it’s likely your photographer won’t know your guest list by name, how do we do it?
 Through your awesome Best Man, of course!
 Totally joking, also totally not.

-Before your day, it’s a brilliant idea to designate a member of your wedding party who knows your guests pretty well to assist with Group Photos.
-Although I try my best to know my Grandma Helen from Auntie Janet, It’s ideal to have someone (or a few people) who know your guests well.
+Before your day, it’s a brilliant idea to designate someone who knows your guests pretty well to help.
+Although I try my best to know my Grandma Helen from Auntie Janet, It’s ideal to have someone ready.
 They can gather your crew while I focus on taking amazing photos!

 This also helps us get things done super quick so you can get back to your day.
-I had a wedding last week where I didn’t have to call a single name, entirely down to the Best Man being simply brilliant!
+I had a wedding last week where I didn’t have to call a single name!
+This was entirely down to the Best Man being simply brilliant.
 The group photos were over within under 15 minutes and that was with a full list of 10.
 It was awesome and made everyone enjoy it that little bit more!